 Coordinators - Shirelle Pearson and Denise Going Secretary - Christine Percoco

-General Board Members - Jo Futerman, Darlene Pergola, Irene Caniano, Julie Kliers, and Debbie Ammendola
+General Board Members - Jo Futerman, Darlene Pergola, Irene Caniano, Julie Kliers, Melissa Moss, Mary Rogers Nummelin, Debbie Ammendola

 If you're looking for an experienced professional in the field of ADHD, check out the CHADD Professional Resource Directory.

-* CHADD's Online Resource Directory: The following is a link to a list of Professionals who have requested to be included in our Professional Resource Directory, and have expressed an interest in assisting families and adults with ADHD.
+CHADD's Online Professional Resource Directory The following is a link to a list of Professionals who have requested to be included in our Professional Resource Directory, and have expressed an interest in assisting families and adults with ADHD.

 (Webinars and Tips for Home Schooling, Apps for Different Subjects) - Click on the title above for an expansive list of the resources and links.)